 Mr. Thrift ran from the house when police arrived.
-Mrs. Thrift was transported to the Martha’s Vineyard Hospital.
+His wife was transported to the Martha’s Vineyard Hospital.

-In his police report, Sergeant Fiske wrote, “Officer Gately received information that the juvenile female was possibly the victim of a sexual assault or attempted sexual assault by David [Thrift] prior to his altercation with Erica [Thrift].”
+In his police report, Sergeant Fiske wrote, “Officer Gately received information that the juvenile female was possibly the victim of a sexual assault or attempted sexual assault by David [Thrift] prior to his altercation with [his wife].”

-Officer Gately left the scene to assist Mrs. Thrift in obtaining a restraining order, as Sergeant Fiske and Officer Scott Ogden searched the surrounding area for Mr. Thrift.
+Officer Gately left the scene to assist the woman in obtaining a restraining order, as Sergeant Fiske and Officer Scott Ogden searched the surrounding area for Mr. Thrift.

-The babysitter, a cousin who had come from Arkansas with the family for the summer, “stated that she was comfortable to stay with Erica’s three children while Erica was treated at the hospital,” Mr. Fiske wrote in his report of that night.
+The babysitter, a cousin who had come from another state with the family for the summer, “stated that she was comfortable to stay with [the woman’s] three children while [their mother] was treated at the hospital,” Mr. Fiske wrote in his report of that night.

 The babysitter put the children to bed, sat in a chair and armed herself with a kitchen knife.

 Unable to find Mr. Thrift, Sergeant Fiske and officer Ogden returned to the police station house.
 Mr. Thrift returned to his house.

 There, the babysitter, who has not been identified by police, was on a cell phone speaking to her boyfriend in another state when Mr. Thrift burst in through a rear door, according to the police report.